pfeilbr/amazon-managed-workflows-for-apache-airflow-playground/README.md

 * auto scales up and down via Apache Celery Executor by adding / removing worker containers as needed
 * scale via number of workers, and environment class

+## Airflow

+**Plugins**

+* Hooks: Hooks are basically python modules that enables tasks to access external platform, like AWS, AZURE, GCP and many more.
+* Sensors: Sensors are python modules which are used to create watcher tasks(in the most basic sense), for example s3Sensor is used to create s3 file watcher task.
+A sensor stays in running state till a specific state appears.
+* Operators: Operators are typically execution engines.
+Operators are used to create task that execute some process, based on the type of Operator.
+For example: PythonOperator can be used create a task that will run a specific python method.

+**XCom**

+* share small bits of data between tasks
+* stored in airflow postgres db

 ## Example Environment Attributes

 ```json